 Each of these week-long adventures is carefully crafted to help you make the most of your time in Florida.

 So grab your sunglasses and dive into the best that Florida has to offer, all based on my first-hand experiences exploring this incredible state.

 Itinerary #1: Everglades, Sanibel Island, and the Florida Keys

 After your tiring flight into MIA, you’re probably rearing to sunbathe on sensational South Beach.
-Spend your first day relaxing on Miami’s most famous white sand beach and admiring the area’s distinctive Art Deco architecture.
+Spend your first day relaxing on Miami’s famous white sand beaches and admiring the area’s distinctive Art Deco architecture.